MUL-digital-initiatives/metadb-examples/folio/reports/umkctest1_missing_items.md

-This is a UMKC test copy of the default Missing Items Report.
-The Missing Items report pulls a list of all items labeled missing with the intent that this listed be used in searching.
-It outputs the items location, barcode, call number, enumeration, volume, and title.
+This is a UMKC test copy.
+Working through adding parameters starting with a simple report.

+Successfully added a shelving location parameter that applies UUID in the SQL query to limit items by permanent location.
+Unable to use name because name is not included in the queried table.